 - Play stacking, sorting and building games with blocks or other objects.
 Your child could sort by colour, size or shape.
 It’s also fun to make repeating patterns – like red, blue, red, blue – with objects.

 - Make up an art and craft box for your child.
 You can fill it with pencils, crayons, glue, wool scraps, bits of different coloured and textured papers, small cardboard pieces and other odds and ends.
-Many children enjoy making collages and other creations from these simple materials.
+Many preschoolers enjoy making collages and other creations from these simple materials.

 - Use simple, natural materials for imaginative play.
 Natural materials are free and you can find them in your backyard or local park.
-For example, you could also try making a magic wand by taping leaves and flowers to the end of a stick.
+For example, you could try making a magic wand by taping leaves and flowers to the end of a stick.

-Play and screen time
+Preschooler play and screen time

 It’s also good to know that digital technology can spark your child’s play and imagination.
 And when your child does use digital technology for play, here are a few things you can do to help your child get the most out of it: